kohei-us/mdds/README.md

 instance, if a rectangle ranges from (x=2, y=2) to (x=10, y=20), then
 a 2-dimension point A (x,y) is said to be inside that rectangle only when 2 <= x < 10 and 2 <= y < 20.

+*Note that this data structure has been deprecated, and will be removed in future releases.*

 ### Point Quad Tree